avaneev/biteopt/README.md

 ### CBiteOpt (biteopt.h) ###

 BiteOpt stochastic optimization class.
-Implements a stochastic unconstrained derivative-less optimization strategy.
+Implements a stochastic non-linear unconstrained derivative-less optimization strategy.
 It uses an ordered list of several current parameter vectors (called "fan elements") that are evolved towards a lower cost.
 On every iteration, a highest-cost "fan